 “Your story should be told.
 Hopefully, you will have the will to write a book.
 We could spend weeks talking about all the things we were hiding [as kids] back then.
 You hid all of this perfectly.
 And I’m sorry for that.
 We were far more alike than we realized.”

 “Your post was an incredible tour de force!
 It was inspiring and empowering to all of us who read it.
 Even those who didn’t have that sort of trauma and abuse.
-We love you for writing it and we support you!
-Keep it up!”
+We love you for writing it and we support you!”

-I can attest, as the cloud of shame begins to evaporate, we realize it’s our exposed rawness that cultivates the trust, fellowship, and respect necessary to release it.
-I may be a little late to the vulnerability party, but I’m here.
-And you’re invited.
-This is one party we should all allow ourselves to be the life of. –xo
+So, there it is.
+It’s ours for the taking.
+Raw vulnerability cultivates the trust, fellowship and respect necessary to teach us how to release shame.
+Some of us may be late to the vulnerability party, but we’re here.
+And this is one party we should allow ourselves to be the life of. -xo